svyas19/Learning_Journey/README.md

-# Learning_Journey
+📘 Learning Journey

-This repo covers my learning journey for math basics, coding & AI-ML.
+This repository documents my learning journey in Mathematics, Coding, and AI/ML.
+It includes:
+✅ Personal notes on foundational and advanced topics
-The contents covers my personal notes, refrences from online resouces and LLM's.
+✅ References from online resources and LLMs
+✅ Structured notebooks covering math, machine learning, and AI concepts